JRMurr/NixOsConfig/README.md

 1. `touch secrets/passwords.nix`
 2. run `mkpasswd -m sha-512` to generate a password and get the hash
 3. set `secrets/passwords.nix` to `{jr=<hashedPassword>}`

+## Links

+Basing most of the organization from based Xe https://tulpa.dev/cadey/nixos-configs